Zum Inhalt springen

 The DOE's 8-zone climate map divides the US based on heating and cooling degree days.
 Zone 1 (hottest) covers Hawaii and South Florida.
 Zone 5 covers most of the Midwest and Northwest (Illinois, Ohio, Pennsylvania, Washington).
 Zone 6 covers Minnesota, Wisconsin, Montana.
 Zones 7–8 cover most of Alaska.
 You can look up your exact county at energycodes.gov.
 This matters because the DOE's recommended R-values jump significantly between zones — R-30 attic in zone 2 vs R-49 in zone 5.

-Does insulation qualify for a federal tax credit?
+Does insulation still qualify for a federal tax credit in 2026?

 What is the difference between faced and unfaced insulation?